jtr13/1201/Syllabus.md

 <tr><td>83% to 86%</td><td>B</td><td>  </td><td>below 60%</td><td>F</td></tr>
 </table>

-Note: The tests and final exam are curved on an individual basis; there is no additional curve in the process of computing final averages.
+Note: The tests and final exam are curved on an individual basis, meaning one test may have a curve while another does not.
+The grades posted on CourseWorks are the grades AFTER the curve.
+There is no additional curve in the process of computing final averages at the end of the semester.
+Raw scores are available on the paper tests which will be handed back in class.

 <p>
 <strong><u>Class policies</u></strong>